os-climate/sostrades-dev-tools/docs/source/developer_manual.md

 ```
 SoSWrapp.get_post_processing_list(filters=None)
 ```

-Return a list of post processing instance using the `ChartFilter` list given as parameter, to be overload in subclasses
+This method builds the post processings charts and returns a list of post processing instance using the `ChartFilter` list given as parameter, to be overload in subclasses.

 Parameters:
 filters (ChartFilter[]) – filter to apply during post processing making

-:return post processing instance list

 `get_post_processing_list` conditionally generates the instances of the post processing objects depending on the filters’ selected values